borntofrappe/the-nature-of-code/README.md

 ## Vectors

-Euclidean/geometric vector, an entity with magnitude and direction.
-Here they are introduced in the context of a plane with two dimensions, x and y, but fundamentally, they work in the same manner with additional dimensions.
+Vectors as introduced in the book are _euclidean_ vectors; entities with a magnitude and a direction.
+Here they are introduced in the context of a plane with two dimensions, `x` and `y`, but fundamentally, they work in the same manner with additional dimensions.

-You can think of a vector with two components (again x and y) as an arrow.
-The length of the arrow describe its distance, the angle relative to an axis its direction.
+Think of a vector with two components (again `x` and `y`) as an arrow.
+The length of the arrow describe its distance, while the angle relative to an axis its direction.
 A vector describing the position of a particle details where to position the object from the origin.
 A vector describing the velocity dictates how to move the same particle.

+_Please note:_

+- `Library.lua` is used to introduce a helper script to create vectors and works as an extremely rudimentary version of the Processing library

+- the `Library` folder shows a vector centered in the window, and with a random velocity.
+The velocity is finally updated using the coordinates of the mouse cursor

 ### Vector Math